sqrol/SoftV.Docs/docs/robocad/libraries/algaritm/analog.md

 :::note
 Analog ports are used to connect analog sensors (for example: the [infrared distance sensor](infrared)).
-The shield has only 8 analog ports.
+The shield has 8 analog ports.
 Indexing starts at 1.
 :::